tldr-pages/tldr/pages/linux/chronyc.md

 `chronyc`

-- Display tracking stats for chrony daemon:
+- Display tracking stats for the Chrony daemon:

 `chronyc tracking`